c128lib/Reference/Vdc.md

 these registers before the first read or store.
 After that, you can just read from or write to register [31/$1F](#1F) and the address will be handled automatically.

+### <a name="20"></a><a name="21"></a> 20/$14 21/$15 Starting address for attribute memory
+When attributes are activated, this register pair determines the starting address for attribute memory, the area which holds attribute values for each active character position on the screen (attributes can be turned on and off by setting bit 6 of register [25/$19](#19)).
+The size of the attribute memory area depends on the number of active rows and columns specified in registers [2/$02](#02) and [6/$06](#06), and will be the same as the size of the screen memory area.

+See the discussion of attributes in the introduction to this section for more information.
+These locations are initialized to 2048/$0800, the default starting address for attribute memory.
+Like the other address pairs in the VDC, the first register [20/$14](#14) holds the high byte and the second [21/$15](#15) holds the low byte.
+Attribute memory can start at any address within the VDC's address space.
+Even if you change the value here, the screen editor ROM routines will continue to assume that attribute memory is in its default position unless you also change the value in the attribute starting-page pointer at 2607/$0A2F.